weaviate/weaviate-io/developers/weaviate/search/generative.md

 </details>

-### Single prompt property selection
+## Set single prompt search properties

-When using generative search with single prompts, you must specify which object _properties_ to use in the prompt.

-The properties to use as a part of the prompt do *not* need to be among the properties retrieved in the query.
+Define object `properties` to use in the prompt.
+The properties you use in the prompt do not have to be among the properties you retrieve in the query.

-In this example, the query:
-1. Retrieves two `JeopardyQuestion` objects related to `World history`,
-1. Prepares a prompt for each object, based on the prompt `"Convert this quiz question: {question} and answer: {answer} into a trivia tweet.` where `{question}` and `{answer}` are object properties, and
-1. Retrieves a generated text for each object (2 total), and
-1. Returns the generated text as a part of each object.

-Note that the `question` and `answer` properties are not retrieved in the query, but are used in the prompt.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">